rtrasa0/NotebookLM-Upload-Progress/README.md

 5. **Load the extension:**
    - Click the **Load unpacked** button.
    - Select the folder you extracted in step 2.
-6. **Done!** Go to [NotebookLM](https://notebook.google.com) and upload a file.
+6. **Done!** Go to [Gemini Notebook](https://notebook.google.com) and upload a file.
 You will see the progress indicator in the bottom-right corner.

 > **Note:** When using Developer Mode, Chrome may show a warning on startup saying "Disable developer mode extensions".
 This is normal and safe to ignore.